☀︎

 Interoperability means that systems, formats, and protocols work together, enabling collaboration and allowing us to move data freely.
 Therefore, our platforms must support open standards and protocols.

 After all, what good is computing freedom if you can’t interact with others nor access all of it fully?
+Let’s take a look at a couple of examples.

 Privacy